DallanQ/cartographers/QA.md

 [is-a-1x1-square-considered-a-shape](https://boardgamegeek.com/thread/2890831/is-a-1x1-square-considered-a-shape)

-> Is it valid to draw a 1x1 square and then destroy it immediately to gain 1 journal point?
+> Is a 1x1 square considered "a shape"?
+Is it valid to draw a 1x1 square and then destroy it immediately to gain 1 journal point?

 Yes, a 1x1 square is considered a shape. if you have the machete, and want to use something like the Riftlands card to draw a 1x1 of forest and immediately destroy it for a journal point, you can do that